TheOdinProject/curriculum/contributing.md

 ### 4. Curriculum Strategy

 This curriculum is built to pave the way between new students and industry.
-If you're a developer or hiring manager and have a strong opinion about something you believe jr devs are lacking these days and should be included in the curriculum, [let us know!](mailto:feeback@theodinproject.com)  If you're a student and have gone through a unit and still don't feel like you understand something well enough, tell us so we can beef up that section!
+If you're a developer or hiring manager and have a strong opinion about something you believe junior devs are lacking these days and should be included in the curriculum, [let us know!](mailto:feeback@theodinproject.com)  If you're a student and have gone through a unit and still don't feel like you understand something well enough, tell us so we can beef up that section!

 ### Also...